metakgp/iitkgp-erp-login-pypi/README.md

 ## Session status check

 The logic for checking the status of the session is implemented in the `session_alive(session)` function in [erp.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/erp.py).
 This function determines whether the given session is valid/alive or not.
-The input and output specifications for the function are mentioned below.

 <div id="session-alive-input"></div>